theseeker58/ksqldb-spring-boot-demo/README.md

 ### Run the web application
 1. Start the application running the command `./mvnw spring-boot:run`
 1. Open a new terminal and run `curl -v http://localhost:8080`; you will get 3 records previously published to the topic
+1. Execute the command `docker compose -f .\docker-compose.yml -p ksqldb-demo stop` if you want to reuse generated sample data or `docker compose -f .\docker-compose.yml -p ksqldb-demo down` if you don't need to